drkiettran/cisc-525-util/readme.md

-# CISC 525 - Big Data Architecture - Summer 2020
+# CISC 525 - Big Data Architecture - Fall 2020
 This file is updated each semester and it is used as a starting point the the class.

 Last updated: **`Saturday 11 April 2020`**